Categories

 There will, of course, be those who need to see every frame, to “touch” the media and to use the tools that give them the control they need, and there are great choices for them.
 Thanks to the dumbing down of the skillset needed by making the software smarter more people can reach their creative goals.
 And I think that’s a good thing.

-22 responses to “Why is making software smarter “dumbing it down”?”
+22 replies on “Why is making software smarter “dumbing it down”?”

 Video production skills are becoming much like literacy.
 Something that everyone has the bare-bone knowledge of.